-In ‘The Hours’ by Michael Cunningham, one of the three storylines follows Virginia Woolf as she spends hours and hours pondering over the first line of her book, “Mrs. Dalloway”.
-It’s a familiar way to show the writing process in popular culture and, knowing Woolf, it’s probably a good depiction of the way she worked.
-But the biggest bit of advice I would give any budding writer is “it doesn’t have to be like that!”
-One of the best ways to write is to slice your book up into scenes.
+In ‘The Hours’ by Michael Cunningham, one storyline follows Virginia Woolf as she spends, well, hours pondering over the first line of her book, “Mrs. Dalloway”.
+It’s a familiar way to show the writing process in popular culture.
+And knowing Woolf, it’s probably a good depiction of the way she worked.
+But writing your first line and the first draft of the rest of your book doesn’t have to be like that.

-What do you think?
 Do you write in a linear fashion or skip about?
-Do you divide your books into scenes?
+Have you tried writing your book scene by scene?
 Let me know in the comments?